dlaidig/qmt/README.rst

 |tests| |build| |docs| |version| |python| |format| |license| |downloads|

 The `qmt` toolbox (Quaternion-based Inertial Motion Tracking Toolbox) is a collection of functions, algorithms, visualization tools, and other utilities with a focus on IMU-based motion tracking.
+The `source code
+<https://github.com/dlaidig/qmt>`_ is hosted on GitHub.

 Documentation
 -------------